komalgupta716/acrobat-mini/README.md

 ## Add Share and Commenting
 1. Uncomment code in liff-starter.js given under Step 1 to enable Share buttons.
+Add your liff Id.
 2. Uncomment code in viewer.html given under Step 2(a) to display Add Comment option.
 3. Uncomment code in Step 2(b) to enable sending comments to chats.